 In April 2013, the European Commission asked the consultants ICF and the UK law firm Bates Wells to undertake a study to map the shape and nature of social enterprise activity in 29 European countries as part of its flagship ‘Social Business Initiative’.

-The idea of an association of European social enterprise legal practitioners developed naturally from the mapping study, as it became clear that no such network of legal experts existed.
-At a roundtable event of social enterprise legal experts hosted by the European Economic and Social Committee in Brussels in January 2015, it was agreed that ESELA should be established.
+The idea of Legal Network for Social Impact developed naturally from the mapping study, as it became clear that no such network of experts existed.
+At a roundtable event hosted by the European Economic and Social Committee in Brussels in January 2015, esela was formed.

-• work with partners on projects related to law and social enterprise
+esela hosts and organises conferences and other events, and works with partners on specific projects related to law and social impact.

-We hope to play a key role in the development of the social enterprise economy across Europe.
-ESELA has the potential to be an important source of knowledge and expertise that can highlight and share good practice, help member states learn from each other and make recommendations about the effect of EU wide laws and policies on social enterprises.
+esela has the potential to be an important source of knowledge and expertise that can highlight and share good practice across jurisdictions, helping learn from each other and making recommendations about the effect of laws and policies on the impact economy.